 In 2018 Tariq was selected to be an member of the inaugural SUITE/Space Artist residency with the legendary Mabou Mines Theater Company, where he conceived and presented a workshop version of his theatrical-multimedia song cycle #UNWANTED in their new theater at Performance Space 122.

 Al-Sabir most recently served as music director for the Off-Broadway run of Jomama Jones’ Black Light at the Greenwich House theater, after the show’s successful run at the Public Theater in March.
-Al-Sabir’s multimedia song cycle #UNWANTED, conceived in 2018 at Mabou Mines, will present its world premiere at The Shed among the inaugural Open Call commissions.
-In Summer of 2019 Al-Sabir will make his LA Philharmonic debut in the cast of Meredith Monk’s, Atlas under the direction of Yuval Sharon.
+Al-Sabir’s multimedia song cycle #UNWANTED, conceived in 2018 at Mabou Mines, premiered to the world at THE SHED in NYC among the inaugural Open Call commissions.
+In Summer of 2019 Al-Sabir made his LA Philharmonic debut in the cast of Meredith Monk’s, Atlas under the direction of Yuval Sharon.

 Tariq’s awards include the 2006 Centerstage Young Playwrights Award for his musical, “Another Man's Treasure", 2008 NIYC Gospelfest Awards, 2009 BSO "Oh Say Can you Sing" prize, 2011 NFAA YoungArts Finalist prize in both Classical and Popular voice and he is a 2015 recipient of the George Castelle Memorial Award in Voice.